-- As a physician in training, you are responsible for the lives of others.
-Stress around your personal finances can negatively impact your ability to put patient care first.
+- Stress around your personal finances can negatively impact your ability to put patient care first.

-- Surprisingly, financial stress has been identified as the second highest cause of depression among physicians.
+- Financial stress has been identified as the second highest cause of depression among physicians.

 - However, you can alleviate money-related stress and distractions by creating and managing a budget, gaining control over your spending, and planning for the future.